-- 1 cup red glace cherries, roughly chopped
+- 1 cup red glace cherries, finely chopped

-- 1 cup green glace cherries, roughly chopped
+- 1 cup green glace cherries, finely chopped

 - Preheat your oven to 325 degrees.
 Prepare two baking sheets by lining with a silicone baking mat or with parchment paper.
 Set aside.